 As a result, you won’t see duplicate conversions on GA.
 Instead, you’ll be able to see the last non-direct touchpoint before the conversion of any sale.

 Shopify is like Google Analytics in many ways.
 It can track free and paid channels and will deduplicate conversions, so you get more accurate data.

-Unlike GA, you can’t build UTMs in and the platform and Shopify uses a last touch attribution method—so even direct traffic will be considered a point of conversion.
+Unlike GA, you can’t build UTMs in, and the platform and Shopify use a last-touch attribution method—so even direct traffic will be considered a point of conversion.